 Although sights and sounds of the street cost nothing and some attractions are free, more of the major points of interest – the bits Barcelona is known for – will likely command an entry fee, or at least, an entry fee to see parts of them.

-Park Güell, famed for its Gaudí-created architecture and excellent views of the city, can be explored without paying (95% of it is free), however, if one wants to see the ‘Monumental Zone’ that is, the main entrance, terrace, and mosaics, it’ll mean spending some euros – 10 of them to be exact.
-Gaudí’s House Museum (Casa Museu Gaudí) is a separate entity and will cost another €5.50.
+Park Güell, famed for its Gaudí-created architecture and excellent views of the city, can be explored without paying (95% of it is free), however, if one wants to see the ‘Monumental Zone’ that is, the main entrance, terrace, and mosaics, then you will have to pay the €10 ticket fee.
+If you want to also visit Gaudí House Museum, you can purchase a combined ticket for €14.

-The Sagrada Familia, ‘Gaudi’s Cathedral,’ arguably Barcelona’s most famous icon, which to some is a thing of splendour, to others, some kind of harrowing sandcastle, can be enjoyed or if you take the latter view, endured, from the park area surrounding it.
-Prices to enter the cathedral itself vary from €17, up to €32 for an accompanying audio guide and tower visit.
+The Sagrada Familia, arguably Barcelona’s most famous icon, which to some is a thing of splendour, to others, some kind of harrowing sandcastle, can be enjoyed or if you take the latter view, endured, from the park area surrounding it.
+Prices to enter the church itself vary from €26, up to €40 for an accompanying tour and tower visit.

-Some museums, including the Picasso museum, can be explored for free on certain days, so check beforehand if a museum is likely to appear on the itinerary.
+Some museums, including the Picasso Museum, can be explored for free on certain days, so check beforehand if a museum is likely to appear on the itinerary.
 La Rambla Boulevard, Boqueria Market and Casa Batlló are all big Barcelona draws that won’t cost a cent.

-With Barcelona FC having achieved much success in recent years, they are now a globally recognised brand, so unsurprisingly, their home ground, the Nou Camp, has become a big tourist attraction.
-Tours range in price but start at €28 for the basic package.
+With Barcelona FC having achieved much success in recent years, they are now a globally recognised brand, so unsurprisingly, their home ground, Camp Nou, has become a big tourist attraction.
+Tours range in price but start at €25 for the basic package.

-City tours come in all shapes and sizes covering a variety of subject matter- food and drink, ‘top sites’ and partying/nights out.
-Prices are equally variable, but perhaps a better option is a free walking tour.
-Although as the title suggests, one is under no obligation to pay, but it’s usually the done thing to hand the guide a few euros at the end (or whatever you felt the tour was worth).
+Prices are equally variable, but another option is a free walking tour.
+Although as the title suggests, you’re under no obligation to pay, but it’s usually the done thing to hand the guide a few euros at the end (or whatever you felt the tour was worth).

 Bike tours follow a similar format and again, some are ‘free’.
 Bus tours are popular in most major cities and Barcelona is no exception.
 Many run hop-on, hop-off formats with the usual candidates in terms of tourist attractions, but if you’re prepared to walk a little and use some public transport, I’m not sure there’s a real need to go on one.